flodhest/Rust2ReactCLI/README.md

     cargo run
     ```

-    Follow the prompts to enter the project name and make choices regarding Node.js installation.
+    Follow the prompts to enter the project name, the project will be generated in Rust2ReactCLI/src.
+Run the terminal from the new projects folder.

 4. **Project Setup:**